DDF operators in the Hybrid Formalism

-DDF operators are operators that commute with the physical state conditions and therefore map a physical state to a physical state.
+DDF operators \cite{DelGiudice:1971yjh} are operators that commute with the physical state conditions and therefore map a physical state to a physical state.
 Similar to the usual string theory on flat background, one would then expect that the whole spectrum is produced by the consecutive applications of these DDF operators on the ground states, while respecting the level-matching conditions.

 There are certain difficulties in writing the DDF operators of the free bosons and the free fermions.
 In the DDF constructions of \cite{Eberhardt:2019qcl,Giveon:1998ns}, the so-called Wakimoto fields are used.
 An important difficulty is that it is not straightforward to put the Wakimoto fields and the symplectic bosons together in the same language.
 Another related complication is as follows: Maldacena and Ooguri showed that the world-sheet contains the so-called spectrally flowed representations \cite{Maldacena:2000hw}.
 In fact, the physical states, in particular the twisted ground states, are in the spectrally flowed representations \cite{Eberhardt:2018ouy,Dei:2020zui}.
 If one desires to apply the DDF operators to the twisted ground states in order to get the spectrum, one needs to calculate the OPEs between the Wakimoto fields and the world-sheet vertex operators of the spectrally flowed representations in the free-field description.